Analgesic Effects of Acupuncture Compared to Tramadol and Meloxicam in Cats Undergoing Ovariohysterectomy

 Authors

-1 Department of Surgery and Radiology, Faculty of Veterinary Medicine, University of Tehran, Tehran, Iran
+1 Department of Surgery and Radiology, Faculty of Veterinary Medicine, University of Tehran, Tehran, Iran.

-4 Department of Food Hygiene and Quality Control, Faculty of Veterinary Medicine, University of Tehran, Tehran, Iran
+4 Department of Food Hygiene and Quality Control, Faculty of Veterinary Medicine, University of Tehran, Tehran, Iran.

 Abstract

-Methods: Forty-five adult stray cats were included in a prospective, randomized and blinded clinical study.
-Anesthetic protocol included ketamine, diazepam and isoflurane.
-The animals were randomly distributed into three groups of fifteen cats each: TR: Tramadol (2 mg/kg IV) administered before anaesthesia induction; ML: Meloxicam (0.2 mg/kg SC) administered after placement the last skin suture; AC: bilateral acupoints from Kidney 11 (KI-11) to Kidney 17 (KI-17) were stimulated.
-Postoperative pain was evaluated up to 24 h after surgery using the revised Glasgow Composite Pain Scale-Feline and UNESP-Botucatu Multidimensional Composite Pain Scale.
-Rescue analgesia was provided with IM tramadol (2 mg/kg).
+Methods: Forty-five adult stray cats were randomly distributed into three groups of fifteen animals each: TR: Tramadol (2 mg/kg IV) administered before anesthesia induction; ML: Meloxicam (0.2 mg/kg SC) administered after placement of the last skin suture; AC: Bilateral acupoints from kidney 11 (KI-11) to kidney 17 (KI-17) were stimulated.
+Postoperative pain was evaluated using the revised Glasgow composite pain scale-Feline and UNESP-Botucatu multidimensional composite pain scale (MCPS) up to 24 h after surgery.
+Rescue analgesia was provided intramuscularly with tramadol (2 mg/kg).
+Data were analyzed using the Kruskal-Wallis, Fisher’s exact probability test, and Friedman test.
+P<0.05 is considered significant.

 Keywords